anthay/loon/README.md

 ### 4.2 `loon::reader::exception`

-If `loon::reader::base` encounteres a syntax error it will throw a `loon::reader::exception`.
+If `loon::reader::base` encounters a syntax error it will throw a `loon::reader::exception`.
 You can catch this via the exception base class with

 ~~~cpp